maybeshivanshgupta/maybeshivanshgupta/README.md

 Feel free to connect with me:
 - **Email**: [hyperinfinity@proton.me](mailto:hyperinfinity@proton.me)

----

-This version includes the progress update on HyperInfinity, making your GitHub intro more current and engaging.

 <!---
 maybeshivanshgupta/maybeshivanshgupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.